mmmangooo/Milestone-Project1/README.md

     - Set a fixed height to contact container.
 * Unable to customize color of navbar links, seems like impossible to override the bootstrap set color.
     - Added !important to .nav-link color setting.
+* Poor visibility on contact section due to the black and white background image and light colored text.
+Changing the text color to a dark or bright color would have altered the intended design too much.
+    - Solved by adding a dark overlay, which was suggested and teached by mentor Akshat Garg.
 * Images are too large and takes time to load, even though they have been shrinked in size using [ResizeImage.net](https://resizeimage.net/)  and compressed using [Tiny PNG](https://tinypng.com/).
     - This problem remains to be solved.